The Organic Grains of Weatherbury Farm

 From which tasty nutritional flours are stone-milled on the farm

-Used to make bread flour, Maxine is a fairly modern German variety that is well adapted to growing in the northeast.
-It has very good baking properties and is used by bakers for all types of leavened, unleavened & sourdough baked goods.
+Used to make bread flour, Maxine is a fairly modern German variety (developed c.
+1980 by Dr. Peter Franck of PZO Pflanzenzucht Oberlimpurg) that is well adapted to growing in the northeast.

 Bread, made with Weatherbury’s Bread Flour, ground from Maxine wheat, has been called “life-affirming” by eater. com.